 “I am here.
 This is your path and yours alone,” she said far away and yet right next to him.
 “Go, the journey is here for you.
 I have taken mine many seasons back.”

-He stopped out on the path and felt his paws touch the dirt with the grasses lining it tickling at his sides.
+He stepped out on the path and felt his paws touch the dirt with the grasses lining it tickling at his sides.
 He started walking.
-“There’s a road, and no wait…” he saw huts, but huts much bigger than theirs, and these seemed made of stone and could hold two or three families.
+“There’s a road, and no, wait…” He saw huts, but huts much bigger than theirs, and these seemed made of stone and could hold two or three families.

 “I see stone huts, but they’re massive.”